 Donny has a passion for education and learning.
 He is excited to be part of the Center for Academic Success and Transition team, and to work in a role where he can provide support, motivation, and encouragement to students of all backgrounds to achieve success in and out of the classroom.

 Prior to joining the CAST team, Donny worked as an Education Specialist for the Upward Bound Math Science Program in assisting students to strengthen their math and science skills in preparation to pursue post-secondary education in a STEM field.
-He hopes to continue his passion of working with students to achieve academic success in his new role.

 In his spare time, Donny enjoys going fishing, listening and discovering new music, and spending time with his family and friends.

 Jordan Heim, a native South Dakotan, joins us after working with the Office of Academic Success and Intercultural Services (OASIS) and the Center for Civic Engagement as a graduate assistant.